 For any questions about the Future Forum please contact Luisa Elsig.

 During the Future Forum, participants attend eight days of workshops, lectures and intercultural trainings about a current issue and debate it from their country- and sector-specific perspectives.
 In addition, top-level guests, speakers and dialogue partners provide exclusive insights into the politics, economy, culture and society of the participating countries. Ümit Boyner, former president of TÜSIAD and one of Turkey’s most successful entrepreneurs, and Ruprecht Polenz, long-time member of the German Bundestag and former chair of the German Foreign Affairs Committee, are the programme deans.
-Federica Mogherini, the High Representative of the European Union for Foreign Affairs and Security Policy and Vice-President of the European Parliament is the Future Forum’s patron.
+Federica Mogherini, the High Representative of the European Union for Foreign Affairs and Security Policy and Vice-President of the European Commission is the Future Forum’s patron.

 The goal of the Turkey Europe Future Forum is to reinforce networking and enhance mutual understanding among future decision-makers of Turkey, Germany and other European countries.
 The programme encourages all actors to adopt a European perspective and strengthens their ability to act, especially across sectors.
 The Future Forum provides fresh impetus to the Turkish-European debate.

 Applications for the Turkey Europe Future Forum are only possible via the online application tool during the application phase.

 The application phase for this year's Forum runs until February 24, 2019.

 If you have questions about the application process or technical difficulties, you can reach us here.

 You can apply with a German or Turkish passport or one from an EU member state.
 Holders of multiple passports need to clarify to which contingent they are applying.
 If you come from a European country that is not an EU member state please specify your interest in your application.
 We will elaborate on your individual case.